How The Woke Postmodern “Faith” Glorifies Evil, by Brandon Smith

 Economics & Investing For Preppers

 Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 In this column, JWR also covers hedges, derivatives, and various obscura.
 This column emphasizes JWR’s “tangibles heavy” investing strategy and contrarian perspective.
-Today, we look at some new taxes and proposed taxes.
-(See the Taxes section.)
+Today, some explanation of the Basel III Agreement.
+(See the Precious Metals section.)
+Pictured above is the Bank for International Settlements (BIS) headquarters in Basel, Switzerland.

 Precious Metals: